Specialized TIG welding gloves are essential when it comes to laying down quality beads.

 There are reports of quality control problems such as different-sized fingers and occasionally poor stitching on the seams.
 Overall, the Endura 370GFKL Goatskin TIG gloves get great reviews from owners, come in Medium through Large sizes and enjoy a high degree of loyalty.

 - Good dexterity

 - Very affordable

 - Seam in middle of index finger

-Fortunately, this pair of gloves are so inexpensive you can afford a different pair of gloves for heavy work and keep those handy.
+Fortunately, this pair of gloves is so inexpensive you can afford a different pair of gloves for heavy work and keep those handy.
 These Caiman 1600 Goatskin gloves will work fine for their intended purpose.
-There are some user reports of bad stitching and some users complain about a seam that runs down the middle of the index finger.
+Some users report bad stitching, and some users complain about a seam that runs down the middle of the index finger.
 This seam can get in the way of your sense of feel for the welding process.

 - Designed for TIG welding

 - Top grain goatskin